paulinemss/tales-of-anxiety/README.md

 ### Portfolio Project

 Tales of Anxiety is a JavaScript game built using p5.js and p5.play libraries and created by [Pauline Massé](https://github.com/paulinemss).
-The assets were designed by [Pixel Frog](https://pixelfrog-store.itch.io/).
+The assets were designed by [Pixel Frog](https://pixelfrog-store.itch.io/), and the music by [Pix](https://youtu.be/5a83feE_oTI).